dannynelson/guitar-quest/README.md

 Deployment

 Immediate Features
-- compress video to transfer?
 - generates level 1 challenges even when user is level 0
-- show percentage indicator when uploading
 - video validation and text helper
   - restrict upload to only be video
   - restrict video upload size